 The Office of the Dean of the College of Arts and Sciences administers the academics of the college.
 Directly and through academic departments and programs, the dean’s office deals with a wide range of academic issues, including hiring and promotion of faculty members, faculty development, curriculum, and educational policy.

-The dean's office oversees the Allen Memorial Art Museum, the Academic Advising and Resource Center, the Office of the Registrar, the Bonner Center for Service and Learning, the Paul and Edith Cooper International Learning Center, the Office of Study Away and Winter Term, the Office of Undergraduate Research, the Office of Foundation, Government and Corporate Grants, and, along with the dean of the Conservatory of Music, oversees the library system.
+The dean's office oversees the Allen Memorial Art Museum, the Academic Advising and Resource Center, the Office of the Registrar, the Bonner Center for Community-Engaged Learning, Teaching, and Research, the Paul and Edith Cooper International Learning Center, the Office of Study Away and Winter Term, the Office of Undergraduate Research, the Office of Foundation, Government and Corporate Grants, and, along with the dean of the Conservatory of Music, oversees the library system.

 The Dean of the College of Arts and Sciences is the chief academic officer of Oberlin College, responsible for all faculty and curricular matters.
 The staff of the dean’s office works collaboratively to sustain and enhance the intellectual life of the college especially through supporting the faculty and the curriculum.
 As the chief representative of the faculty, the dean welcomes conversations with the faculty about curricular and research matters.
 Three associate deans are also available to assist with curriculum and faculty development.